tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 solution proposed in this document does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment.

-When logical networks associated with a NRP are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources partition that is allocated for the Slice-Flow Aggregate.
+When logical networks associated with an NRP are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources partition that is allocated for the Slice-Flow Aggregate.
 In packet networks, the packets of a specific Slice-Flow Aggregate MAY be